ampproject/wg-access-subscriptions/content-encryption/explainer.md

 5. Use the "document key" to encrypt the premium sections.
 6. Output the content, including the encrypted "premium" sections.

 Let's assume that the document encryption is done using [AES-CTR-256](https://tools.ietf.org/html/rfc3686#section-2.1) — it's a simple and strong algorithm that allows streaming.
-The keys are 256 bit in length.  **Note: in the implemetation in `amp-subscriptions` AES-GCM has replace AES-CTR**
+The keys are 256 bit in length.  **Note: in the implemetation in `amp-subscriptions` AES-GCM has replaced AES-CTR**

 #### /1/ Create a random key — the "document key".